-As you get older, your experiences… the paths you’ve walked in life… all that you know and have become (and what or who made you that way) rest in the memories you hold in your head.
+As you get older, your experiences… the paths you’ve walked in life… all you know and have become (and what or who made you that way) rest in your memories.

-Sometimes they’re lively and churn around.
-Other times sleeping… but they’re there, yes, they are.
-Sometimes a sound, a smell, a picture; some little thing shakes that memory, and it comes awake so vividly you’re compelled to contemplate it–to turn it over in your mind and view from all sides.
+They sleep… but they’re there, yes they are and sometimes they’re lively and churn around.
+A sound, a smell, a picture; some little thing shakes that memory, and it comes awake so vividly you’re compelled to contemplate it, to turn it over in your mind and view from all sides.

-It was the last good year of my childhood.
+It and a few others mark the last good year of my childhood.

-It was a span of time in 1968-1969, in Round Rock, Texas that seemed a golden time The kind of year, from your youth seen through the lens of decades, you wish had never ended.
-And I look through that perfectly framed window of time at a carefree little boy.
-Me.
+1968-1969 seemed golden.
+The year—for me—from youth, now seen through the lens of decades, you wish had never ended.
+And I look through that perfectly framed window of time and remember a carefree young boy.

-A dime would buy one of those jumping frogs; the kind with the squeeze bulb to make them jump.
+A nickel would buy one of those plastic jumping frogs (with its tiny bladder underneath and a squeeze bulb to make it jump).
 I’d have it tear through my squads of plastic soldiers—my own monster movie scene right from the matinees I’d see some Saturday’s at the Sterling Theater—even the bazooka guys could not kill the beast.

-At the Dairy Queen I could get a Frito Pie (chili on top of Frito corn chips) for $0.35, and with a nickel, I’d play songs on the jukebox—my favorite at the time, Bad Moon Rising by Credence Clearwater Revival—while I ate.
+At the Dairy Queen I could get a Frito Pie (chili on top of Frito corn chips) for $0.35, and with a dime, I’d play songs on the jukebox—the first of three, my favorite at the time, Bad Moon Rising by Creedence Clearwater Revival—while I ate.

 We weren’t rich but weren’t poor (that came later).
 My parents didn’t have a lot of money, but there was enough.
-And just enough love… enough then to make a young boy reasonably happy—it was all I knew.
-It was a good time, the last good days before things went bad and much of what was left of my youth went south on me.
-That bad moon didn’t set until I was on my own, almost a decade later, at 18 and moved far far away.
+And just enough love… enough then to make a young boy happy.
+It was a good time and all I knew.
+The last good days before things—family environment and circumstances—turned bad.
+A bad moon that didn’t set until I was on my own, almost a decade later, at 18 and moved far away.
+The past had passed.